Author Leonard Clifton reveals The Last Prince of Atlantis

 LEONARD CLIFTON

-Through his creative brand ShopTLPA.com, Clifton merges literature, art, and fashion with officially licensed merchandise inspired by The Last Prince of Atlantis Chronicles and his YA Gothic fantasy series Eve The Soul Reaper.
+Through his creative brand ShopTLPA, Clifton merges literature, art, and design through officially licensed merchandise inspired by The Last Prince of Atlantis Chronicles and Eve The Soul Reaper.

-Through his writing, lectures, global travel, philanthropy, and museum preservation work, Leonard Clifton continues to champion African Diaspora heritage, promote environmental awareness, and inspire new generations through imaginative storytelling that celebrates freedom, resilience, and the human spirit.
+Recognized by LA Weekly during Comic-Con International’s 50th Anniversary, Clifton continues to champion African Diaspora heritage, environmental awareness, and youth empowerment through imaginative storytelling that celebrates resilience, freedom, and the human spirit.

 BOOKSTORE